Venkatpublic/animated_swipeable_cards_RN/README.md

-[**INTRO**]
+........This is an demo project  created for learning purpose only it is not production ready yet......
+**REACT NATIVE ANIMATIONS - using Animated API** [**INTRO**]
 This is an react-native cli project ,targeted platform's Android and IOS mobile devices clone the repo and run the follwing commands